outcomputelabs/OrleansStarterKit/README.md

 The Orleans Starter Kit is in early prototyping phase.

-Tasks that need to happen are in the [Prototyping](https://github.com/JorgeCandeias/OrleansStarterKit/projects/1) project.
+Tasks that need to happen are in the [Minimum Viable Product](https://github.com/JorgeCandeias/OrleansStarterKit/projects/1) project.

 ## How To Use